This Crochet Carnation Flower Pattern is perfect for gifting and adds a touch of handmade charm to any occasion, especially Mother’s Day.

 - Decorative pebbles or cotton filling (to add weight to the vase).

-- Craft wire (for supporting the leaves).
+- Crochet wire (for supporting the leaves).

 - Other Tools: